 As you go from one level of concentration to another, sometimes it takes a while to adjust before you can sense this inconstancy.
-It's like adjusting your eyes when you go from a dark room to a very bright room - then from the bright room to an even a brighter room.
-You have to stay with these levels long enough so that you can begin to detect: Where are you doing something to keep this going?
-At this point, we're far away from the hindrances and the only real disturbances, the only real stress, is what the mind is doing right here, right now, to maintain its concentration.
-When you see an unnecessary action that creates unnecessary stress, you can let it go.
+It's like adjusting your eyes when you go from a dark room to a very bright room-and then from the bright room to an even a brighter room.
+You have to stay with these levels long enough so that you can adjust your sensitivity.
+Then you begin to detect: Where are you doing something to keep this going?
+At this point, we're far away from the hindrances.
+The only real disturbance, the only real stress, is what the mind is doing right here, right now, to maintain its concentration.
+When you see an unnecessary action that creates unnecessary stress-i.e., unnecessary for staying still, you can let it go.